abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_setup/py_setup_in_fedora/py_setup_in_fedora.rst

 Next we have to download OpenCV.
 You can download the latest release of OpenCV from `sourceforge site <http://sourceforge.net/projects/opencvlibrary/>`_.
 Then extract the folder.

 Or you can download latest source from OpenCV's github repo.
 (If you want to contribute to OpenCV, choose this.
-It always keep your OpenCV up-to-date).
+It always keeps your OpenCV up-to-date).
 For that, you need to install **Git** first.

     .. code-block:: bash